Mousetrap: Live-capture mousetrap

 An early patented mousetrap is a live capture device patented in 1870 by W K Bachman of South Carolina.
 These traps have the advantage of allowing the mouse to be released into the wild, or the disadvantage of having to personally kill the captured animal if release is not desired.
 To ensure a live capture, these traps need to be regularly checked as captured mice can die from stress or starvation.
 Captured mice need to be released some distance away, as mice have a strong homing instinct.
 House mice tend to not survive long away from human settlements due to higher levels of predation.

 There are many methods to live trap mice.
 One of the simplest designs consists of a drinking glass placed upside down above a piece of bait, its rim elevated by a coin stood on edge.
 If the mouse attempts to take the bait, the coin is displaced and the glass traps the mouse.
-Another method of live trapping is to make a half-oval shaped tunnel with a toilet paper roll, put bait on one end of the roll, place the roll on a counter or table with the baited end sticking out over the edge, and put a deep bin under the edge.
+Another method of live trapping, the bucket trap, is to make a half-oval shaped tunnel with a toilet paper roll, put bait on one end of the roll, place the roll on a counter or table with the baited end sticking out over the edge, and put a deep bin under the edge.
 When the mouse enters the toilet paper roll to take the bait, the roll (and the mouse) will tip over the edge and fall into the bin below; the bin needs to be deep enough to ensure that the mouse cannot jump out.
-See also bucket trap.

 A style of trap that has been used extensively by researchers in the biological sciences for capturing animals such as mice is the Sherman trap.
 The Sherman trap folds flat for storage and distribution and when deployed in the field captures the animal, without injury, for examination.